ask a dietitian

 If you continue experiencing symptoms of lactose intolerance, talk with your physician or registered dietitian.

 The Dietary Reference Intake (DRI) recommends only 300 or so extra calories a day when pregnant.
-Expecting women should consume a variety of foods, according to the 2010 Dietary Guidelines, to meet nutrient needs and gain the recommended amounts of weight.
+Expecting women should consume a variety of foods, according to the current Dietary Guidelines, to meet nutrient needs and gain the recommended amounts of weight.
 Protein, iron and calcium are three nutrients of concern that help keep you healthy and support your baby’s development.

 Eat a variety of protein-rich foods like seafood, nuts and beans, along with lean meat, poultry and eggs.
 And don’t forget low fat milk, cheese and yogurt, which provide a unique combination of protein and eight other essential nutrients.
 Dietary iron helps prevent anemia, a common problem during pregnancy.
 Iron is found in animal products including low-fat dairy and some plants such as spinach and beans.